brane100/Data-Automation-App/README.md

 - Implement more voice commands for additional functionalities.
 - Expand to support iOS devices.
-- Enhance voice recognition accuracy and reliability.
+- Improve voice recognition accuracy and overall reliability.
+- Release an early beta version for testers.

 ## Contributing

 We welcome contributions!
-If you'd like to contribute to the development of this app, feel free to fork the repository, submit pull requests, and suggest improvements.
+If you're interested in contributing to the development of this app, feel free to fork the repository, submit pull requests, and suggest improvements.
+Please note that the app is in early development, so the codebase is subject to significant changes.

 ## License